Cray-HPE/docs-csm/operations/power_management/Power_On_and_Boot_Compute_Nodes_and_User_Access_Nodes.md

       exit
       ```

-   1. (`slingshot-fabric-manager>`) If that doesn't work, then check the `FabricHost` log in the `slingshot-fabric-manager` pod for messages to see whether sweeps are happening on a regular basis (10 seconds) and have the correct quantity of Slingshot switches.
+   1. (`slingshot-fabric-manager>`) If that does not work, then check the `FabricHost` log in the `slingshot-fabric-manager` pod for messages to see whether sweeps are happening on a regular basis (10 seconds) and have the correct quantity of Slingshot switches.

       ```bash
       tail -f /opt/slingshot/data/slingshot/fabric-manager/8000/FabricHost.8000.0.log